Nursing instructor talking with two students in the hall

 Practicum Requirements

-Upon notice of official acceptance to the graduate program, the student must make arrangements to secure and present evidence of the following to Marlene Eicher, assistant dean, at meicher@stormontvail.org:
+Upon notice of official acceptance to the graduate program, the student must make arrangements to secure and present evidence of the following to Marlene Eicher, Associate Dean of Graduate Programs, at meicher@stormontvail.org:

 • Completed background check